uname -r

-The first thing you need to do is install Docker if you don’t have it already.
+The first thing you need to do is install Docker and Docker compose if you don’t have them already.

 Docker requires a 64-bit operating system running kernel version 3.10 or higher.

-To check your current kernel version, open a terminal and use
+Check your current kernel version.
+Open a terminal and use

 Run the Docker installation script.